 Avoid Debilitating Habits

 People who tend to complain typically indulge in several debilitating habits that keep them stuck within the “complaint mentality”.

 For instance, the habit of pessimism, the habit of gossiping about other people, the habit of always comparing yourself to others, and the habit of not taking responsibility and instead throwing blame upon everything and upon everyone but yourself is an indication that you are prone to complaining.

 By eliminating these habits you naturally empower yourself and begin taking more responsibility for your life and circumstances, and as a result, you are therefore less likely to complain about stuff when things don’t go as expected.

 This article has primarily been about how to quit complaining.
 However, complaining at times if done in a constructive and effective way for legitimate reasons can actually be of tremendous value.
 However, this method of complaining must come from a place of empowerment and not from a victimized mentality.

 In fact, constructive complaining still must pass through the 8 step process we discussed above.
 Going through each of these steps and answering the accompanying questions will help you to determine whether or not there is value in complaining about something in order to bring about an appropriate solution.

-This is not about complaining for the sake of complaining.
+This ain’t about complaining for the sake of complaining.
 This is rather about solving a problem and using your complaints in a constructive way to help you reach a suitable resolution.
-Therefore, your complaints do not come from a victimized mentality, but instead come from a place of empowerment where you become part of the solution.
+Therefore, your complaints do not come from a victimized mentality, but instead, come from a place of empowerment where you become part of the solution.

 Finally, when raising legitimate complaints it’s also important to make sure that you’re talking to the right person who has the power and authority to help you resolve your complaint.
 Raising your complaint to someone who doesn’t have the power or authority to help you out is just a waste of your time and patience.